magnetikonline/docker-acestream-server/README.md

 $ ./build.sh
 ```

-Alternatively pull the pre-built image from Docker Hub:
+Alternatively pull a pre-built image from Docker Hub:
 ```sh
 $ docker pull magnetikonline/acestream-server
 ```

 ## Usage
-Start the Ace Stream server via:
+Start the server via:
 ```sh
 $ ./run.sh
 ```

-If using a Linux host the alternative [`run-tmpfs.sh`](run-tmpfs.sh) is recommended which mounts the server cache directory into a [temporary based `tmpfs`](run-tmpfs.sh#L12) filesystem inside the running Docker container.
-This saves thrashing out the stream contents to disk, which the server seems to do without control.
+Under Linux hosts the alternative [`run-tmpfs.sh`](run-tmpfs.sh) is recommended, mounting the server's cache directory into a [temporary based `tmpfs`](run-tmpfs.sh#L12) file system.
+This saves thrashing of the file system as stream contents is written to disk - which does not seem possible to disable via server configuration.

-The server will now be running with a HTTP API endpoint available at `http://127.0.0.1:6878/`:
+Server should now be running with the API endpoint available at `http://127.0.0.1:6878/`:

 ```sh
 $ curl http://127.0.0.1:6878/webui/api/service?method=get_version
 # {"result": {"code": 3011600, "platform": "linux", "version": "3.1.16"}, "error": null}
 ```

-A program ID can now be started with [`playstream.py`](playstream.py):
+A program ID can be started with [`playstream.py`](playstream.py):
 ```sh
 $ ./playstream.py --help
 usage: playstream.py [-h] --ace-stream-pid HASH [--player PLAYER] [--progress]